Product preview · Solon has not yet been generally released.

 A company might run sales, procurement, support, and ops agents in parallel.
 Each one needs its own budget pool, its own permission boundary, its own kill switch — so that when one goes wrong, only one stops.

-Without isolation, that's a single point of failure.
+Without isolation, that becomes a single point of failure.

 04